Spyruf/spyruf.github.com/README.md

 - No need to waste time copying and pasting each question!

 # Installation
-1. To install this script get Tampermonkey (chrome/firefox) or another UserScript extension for your broswer
+1. To install this script get Tampermonkey (chrome/firefox) or another UserScript extension for your browser
 2. Install script from Greasyfork.org so that you always have the latest version
   - https://greasyfork.org/en/scripts/35930-webassign-searcher